NMasters52/NMasters52/README.md

 ## About

 Construction Field Manager → Full Stack Developer.
-Boot camp new grad that builds daily.
+Bootcamp new grad that builds daily.
 Current focus is building and releasing Disc Golf Labs.

 ---